 - Read the Syracuse London Internships FAQ [PDF, 47 kB] document in full.

 - Consult with your school or college advisor to learn if you will be able to use internship credits toward your degree.
 Some schools and colleges, as well as some departments and majors, have specific restrictions or do not allow for internship credits to count toward the degree.

 - Consider the time commitment.
 Placements require two full days per week, in addition to your academic schedule.
-This means you may have to work on Fridays, when your classmates are going on field trips or travelling.
+This means you may have to work on Fridays, when your classmates are going on field trips or traveling.
 An internship is a serious commitment, which, when accepted, must be fully and responsibly fulfilled.

-As part of your SU Abroad London application, you must complete the London Internship Form, located in your application checklist.
+As part of your Syracuse Abroad application, you must complete the London Internship Form, located in your application checklist.
 Deadline for submission is October 15 for the Spring semester, and April 15 for the Fall semester.
 This deadline is applicable for all internship types, including independent internships and Bandier program students.

 3. Placement Consultation Video Conference

-Once you are notified that your internship application has been accepted (usually within two weeks of your application) you will be asked to book a video conference call with the SU London Internship Director.
+Once you are notified that your internship application has been accepted (usually within two weeks of your application) you will be asked to book a video conference call with the Syracuse London Internship Director.
 This call serves as a pre-placement interview, and allows us to begin the process of matching you with available internships.

 4. Commit to an Internship